Managing Exam Stress - Symptoms, Influences, Helps to Relieve Child as a Parent

 Created by Bhavna Updated on Mar 02, 2013

 It is that time of the year when parents are stressed out because the children are stressed out.
-Yes I am talking about the exam stress.
+Yes, I am talking about exam stress.

 I recently met Rashmi (a neighbor).
 Sakshi (her daughter) will be appearing for the class 10 board exams.
 While I was talking to Rashmi I was told that Sakshi was so stressed out one night that she sleepwalked to her mother’s room.
 She was agitated and scared and kept repeating “ mom, save her!
 She will commit suicide; I know she will, Mom… Save her” Rashmi tried to calm her daughter down and then slept with her the whole night so she may not have another nightmare but she realized one very important thing; Sakshi was an ace student and super confident but deep inside she was scared and stressed out because of the approaching examinations.